Robert the Bruce’s iconic victory of the Scots over the English fought on 23rd and 24th June 1314

-The previous battle in the British Battles series is the Battle of Hastings
+The previous battle in the Scottish Wars of Independence is the Battle of Falkirk

-The next battle in the British Battles series is the Battle of Sluys
+The next battle in the Scottish Wars of Independence is the Battle of Dupplin Moor

 War: The Scottish War of Independence against the English Crown of Edward I and Edward II.

-Size of the Armies: There is great controversy over every aspect of the Battle of Bannockburn due to the lack of contemporary accounts.
+Size of the Armies at the Battle of Bannockburn: There is great controversy over every aspect of the Battle of Bannockburn due to the lack of contemporary accounts.
 The eminent Scottish historian William Mackenzie came to the conclusion that the English army comprised around 3,000 mounted men, knights and men-at-arms, and around 13,000 foot soldiers, including a detachment of Welsh archers.
 William Mackenzie put the Scots at around 7,000 men.
 Robert de Bruce’s army comprised foot soldiers with a force of around 600 light horsemen commanded by Sir Robert Keith, the Marischal.

 In order to re-conquer Scotland from Robert the Bruce King Edward II of England summoned his feudal army.
 The most important element in the feudal array was the mounted knighthood of Angevin England.
 A fully equipped knight wore chain mail, re-enforced by plate armour, and a steel helmet.
 He carried a shield, long lance, sword and, according to taste, axe or bludgeon and dagger.
 He rode a destrier or heavy horse strong enough to carry a fully equipped rider at speed.
 The heraldic devices of the knight were emblazoned on his shield and surcoat, a long cloth garment worn over the armour, and his horse’s trappings.
 An emblem might be worn on the helmet and a pennon at the point of the lance.
 Other knights on the field, including enemies, would be able to identify a knight from the heraldic devices he wore.
 Socially inferior soldiers such as men-at-arms would wear less armour and carry a shield, short lance, sword, axe, bludgeon and dagger.
 They rode lighter horses.